maxspahn/fabrics_ros/README.md

             -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.6m.so
 ```

+> Instructions above for building tf in python3 is taken from this [post](https://answers.ros.org/question/326226/importerror-dynamic-module-does-not-define-module-export-function-pyinit__tf2/).
+Alternatively, you can create a new tf workspace and use workspace overlaying.

 > **_NOTE:_**  If you encounter this error when running `sudo rosdep init`:
 *`ERROR: default sources list file already exists`*, please ignore it and continue with the rest of the steps.